MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/finance-insights/finance-insights-troubleshooting-faq.md

 Next, confirm that the Cash flow forecasts feature in Finance insights (**Cash and bank management** > **Setup** > **Finance Insights** > **Cash flow forecasts**) has been enabled, and that training of the AI model has been completed.
 If the training hasn't been completed, select **Forecast now** to start the model training process.

-## Symptom 4: The "Install a new add-in" button isn't visible in Microsoft Dynamics Lifecycle Services
+## Issue 4: The "Install a new add-in" button isn't visible in Microsoft Dynamics Lifecycle Services

 ### Resolution